michael-roger/model-citizen/README.md

 Description:
 We implemented the gym manager functionality for the database since this allows us to implement as many functionlities for our database as possible - after all, functionalities available for a gym manager includes all the functionalities a gym customer/ trainer could access.
 The gym manager can see essentially all the entity sets and relations our database has.
 He can also edit, add, and view as he sees fit.
+We thus essentially implemented all the features we set out to implement in Part One.

 Two Interesting pages: